The guide provides guidance on how to support your students when using Journal.

 - Go to http://journal.falmouth.ac.uk.

-- Enter student IT password.
+- Enter student email and password

 - Click on 'Log in' button.